fuzziqersoftware/newserv/README.md

         * You'll be placed into the highest available slot in lobbies and games instead of the lowest, unless you're joining a BB solo-mode game.
         * You'll be able to join games with any PSO version, not only those for which crossplay is normally supported.
 Be prepared for client crashes and other client-side brokenness if you do this.
 Please do not submit any issues for broken behaviors in crossplay, unless the situation is explicitly supported (see the "Cross-version play" section above).
         * The rest of the commands in this section are enabled on the game server.
 (They are always enabled on the proxy server.)
     * `$quest <number>` (game server only): Load a quest by quest number.
 Can be used to load battle or challenge quests with only one player present.
+Debug is not required to be enabled if the specified quest has the AllowStartFromChatCommand field set in its metadata file.
     * `$qcall <function-id>`: Call a quest function on your client.
     * `$qcheck <flag-num>` (game server only): Show the value of a quest flag.
 This command can be used without debug mode enabled.
 If you're in a game, show the value of the flag in that game; if you're in the lobby, show the saved value of that quest flag for your character (BB only).
     * `$qset <flag-num>` or `$qclear <flag-num>`: Set or clear a quest flag for everyone in the game.
 If you're in the lobby and on BB, set or clear the saved value of a quest flag in your character file.